 - Our success depends in part on the successful commercialization of our drug products.
-To the extent our drug products are not commercially successful, our business, financial condition and results of operations will be materially harmed. - Our drug products may fail to achieve the degree of market acceptance by physicians, patients, third-party payers or others in the medical community necessary for commercial success, which would negatively impact our business. - If we and our collaboration partners are unable to effectively market and sell our drug products, the commercialization of our drug products will not be successful and our business will be harmed. - Failure to successfully obtain coverage and reimbursement for ORGOVYX and MYFEMBREE in the United States, or the availability of coverage only at limited levels, would diminish our ability to generate net product revenue. - We face substantial competition in the commercialization of ORGOVYX and MYFEMBREE, and our operating results will suffer if we fail to compete effectively.
+To the extent our drug products are not commercially successful, our business, financial condition and results of operations will be materially harmed. - Our drug products may fail to achieve the degree of market acceptance by physicians, patients, third-party payers or others in the medical community necessary for commercial success, which would negatively impact our business. - If we and our collaboration partners are unable to effectively market and sell our drug products, the commercialization of our drug products will not be successful and our business will be harmed. - Failure to successfully obtain coverage and reimbursement for ORGOVYX and MYFEMBREE in the United States, or the availability of coverage only at limited levels, would diminish our ability to generate net product revenue. - We face substantial competition in the commercialization of our approved drug products, and our operating results will suffer if we fail to compete effectively. - If we or our collaboration partner, Pfizer, are found to have improperly promoted unapproved uses of our drug products, we may be subject to restrictions on the sale or marketing of our drug products and significant fines, penalties, sanctions and product liability claims, and our image and reputation within the industry and marketplace could be harmed.